Kissing Fish: Christianity For People Who Don’t Like Christianity

 “Agape happens when someone decides to forgive someone who wronged them instead of retaliating—and even to go out of their way to help him or her.
 It happens whenever people willingly decide to put the needs of others ahead of themselves; speak truth to power; feed the hungry; clothe the naked; visit the imprisoned; release the captive; love the unlovable; forgive the unforgivable; associate with the disreputable; and to eat and drink with the unsavory.
 As theologian Søren Kierkegaard observed, this is a rigorous kind of love.”

-Xlibris (Roger receives more royalties if your order this way)
+Xlibris (<--Roger receives a higher % of royalties if your order this way)